MicrosoftDocs/well-architected/well-architected/performance-efficiency/test.md

 **Associate test results with workload components.** Associating test results with the individual components involved in the test flows helps identify what components are potentially involved in any performance issues identified.
 It's helpful to design tests that target individual components.
 When you get undesirable test results, you should be able to break the performance data into layers.
 For example, you might have tests that target a web application firewall, request routing, web servers, and calls to a database.
 You need to define workload or flow components and collect performance data on each of them.

 **Create a remediation plan.** The only way to know how a workload will run in production is to deploy it to production.
 This uncertainty creates some risk.
 To minimize the risk of production issues, you should create a remediation plan.
 The remediation plan should identify how you will respond to performance issues in production.
 To create your remediation plan, you should use the results of pre-production testing.
 These tests might help draft a remediation plan around known issues.

-### Maintain workload
+### Test continuously

 A workload should provide a consistent and acceptable level of performance relative to the baseline.
 You should tune the workload over time to produce consistent performance that's within the acceptable limits of performance.